Blotch3D/Blotch3D/readme.md

 -   Create billboard sprites.

--   Show a video as a 2D or 3D texture on a sprite (See
+-   Show a video as a texture on a sprite (See
     <http://rbwhitaker.wikidot.com/video-playback> for details).

 -   Connect sprites to the camera to implement HUD models and text.